 - **Inertia-aware file discovery** - React/Vue pages under `resources/js/Pages/**` are included automatically.

-- **AI Fix assistant** - generates reviewable fixes and applies them to Blade, React, and Vue files.
+- **Optional AI Fix assistant** - on PHP 8.3+ and Laravel 12+, generates reviewable fixes for Blade, React, and Vue through the optional `laravel/ai` SDK.

 - **Whole-site crawler** - discovers pages from sitemaps and internal links.